Introduction

 Piazza San Carlo, known as the “drawing room of Turin”, is a beautiful baroque square with the twin churches of San Carlo and Santa Cristina as well as the above museum.

-a fascinating collection of cars – from a steam-driven landau to zooty modern racers, often displayed
+Museo Nazionale dell’Automobile.
+After a recent revamp, this museum houses a fascinating collection of cars – from a steam-driven landau to zooty modern racers, often displayed as part of art installations.

 The GAM, Galleria Civica d’Arte Moderna e Contemporanea houses an impressive collection of 19th and 20th century art, with over 15,000 works, including paintings, sculptures, installations and photographs, in addition to a large collection of drawings and engravings.
 Turin is also a vital point of reference for contemporary art: works and installations produced over the last thirty years by internationally famous artists are placed for all to see in the open air or on display at the country’s most important Museum of Contemporary Art within the 17th century Castle of Rivoli.